 - Senior SunShot Fellows: M.S. or Ph.D. graduates who have more than three years of post-degree experience in a technical or research capacity at the time of application.

 - SunShot Fellows: Ph.D. graduates who have held a graduate degree for less than three years at the time of application.

 - SunShot Junior Fellows: Bachelor's degree graduates who have held a degree for less than five years at the time of application.

 Postdoctoral researchers receive an annual stipend, allowances for health insurance and research-related expenses, and limited reimbursement for relocation expenses.
-Learn more about current research topics and apply today.
+Learn more about current research topics and the next round of this program.

 A variety of other internships, fellowships, and scholarships are available through EERE.
 Learn more.